|

 • Faster cooking: The cooking time in the air fryer is much shorter.

-• Energy efficiency: Air fryers are more energy efficient than ovens because they use less electricity to operate.
+• Energy efficiency: Air fryers are more energy efficient than ovens because they use less electricity.

-• Healthier cooking: Air fryers can be a healthier cooking option because they use less oil than an oven.
+• Healthier cooking: Air fryers can be more beneficial because they use less oil than an oven.

-• Easy Cleaning: The air fryer is fairly easy to clean.
+• Easy Cleaning: The air fryer is pretty easy to clean.

-The air fryer basket can be washed after use, and some models provide for washing their components in a dishwasher as well.
+The air fryer basket can be washed after use, and some models also provide for washing their components in a dishwasher.

 How to Convert Oven Recipes to Air Fryer